Getting started with the cf CLI

 Map a route to an app

 You can provide a hostname for your app when you push the app.
-If you do not provide a hostname, the cf push command routes your app to a URL of the form APP-NAME.DOMAIN, where APP-NAME is the name of your app and DOMAIN is your default domain.
+If you do not provide a hostname, the cf push command routes your app to a URL of the form APP-NAME.DOMAIN, where APP-NAME is the name of your app and DOMAIN is the default domain configured in the Cloud Foundry environment.
 The route definition is included in the manifest.yml file.

 For information about mapping a route to your app, see Routes and domains.